MediaComem/comem-archidep/ex/render-database-deployment.md

 ![Render Environment Variables](../images/render-service-deploy.png)

-Once the deployment has succeeded, you will be able to visit the todolist at the URL provided Render.
+Once the deployment has succeeded, you will be able to visit the todolist at the URL provided by Render.
 You may also use a custom domain by following [this tutorial][render-custom-domains].

 > :warning: **This is a free service, so there are some obvious limitations.**